HackYourFutureBelgium/bf-workflows/lesson-plans/day-2.md

-# VSCode and Git
+# Git and GitHub

-In this workshop you will focus on the fundamental workflows you need as a developer working alone.
-This includes using VSCode, the command line, formatting & linting code, and using Git.
+In this module you will focus on the fundamental workflows you need as a developer working alone and in a group.
+This includes using VSCode, the command line, formatting & linting code, using git and GitHub.

-## First half